Alpha-1 Antitrypsin Deficiency

 What are the treatment options for Alpha-1 antitrypsin deficiency?

-Can lung damage from Alpha-1 antitrypsin deficiency be reversed?
+Can Alpha-1 antitrypsin deficiency be inherited from a single parent?

-Is there a cure for Alpha-1 antitrypsin deficiency?
+Is liver transplantation an option for severe cases of Alpha-1 antitrypsin deficiency?

 If you have any feedback, please get in touch.